AdrianGonz97/vite-plugin-svelte-purgecss/README.md

 Ideally, we'd like to only keep the selectors that are used in your project, and only the ones that are imported from a library.
 We accomplish this by walking Svelte's AST, extracting out any of the possible selectors (thanks to code lifted from [carbon-preprocess-svelte's](https://github.com/carbon-design-system/carbon-preprocess-svelte) `optimizeCss()` plugin), followed by the extraction of potential selectors from the emitted JS chunks from rollup.
 From there, we can pass along the selectors to PurgeCSS for final processing.

+## ⚠ Caveats ⚠
+This package is still very **experimental**.
+If you're using an additional svelte preprocessor, such as [`mdsvex`](https://github.com/pngwn/mdsvex), you may experience issues with CSS classes being unintentionally purged.
+In the case of `mdsvex`, classes that live in `.svx` files will have to be manually safelisted to avoid being purged.

 ## Usage

 ### Installation